Table of Contents

 In our data-driven digital age, 'business intelligent' organizations with the ability to collate, organize, and leverage the insights that are most valuable to their ongoing commercial goals are the ones that are destined to thrive in the long term.
-Online data visualization is taking precedence in business operations, creating more efficient and faster workspaces.
+Online data visualization takes precedence in business operations, creating more efficient and faster workspaces.

-That said, in a time wherein less than two years, around 1.7 megabytes of new information will be generated per second for every single person on the planet, businesses looking to keep their financial affairs fluid need access to KPI dashboards equipped with financial graphs and charts that are digestible, accurate, and deliver the level of insight required to increase efficiency and stop potential pitfalls before they occur.
+That said, in a time wherein less than two years, around 1.7 megabytes of new information will be generated per second for every single person on the planet, businesses looking to keep their financial affairs fluid need access to KPI dashboards equipped with graphs and charts that are digestible, accurate, and deliver the level of insight required to increase efficiency and stop potential pitfalls before they occur.

 In this article, we will present the basic definition of financial graphs, explain why you need them, and answer the most basic of questions: what graphs to include in financial analysis?
-By presenting financial data graphically, you will not only make the most out of your monetary information, but simple visuals will do half of the explaining for you.
+By presenting data graphically, you will not only make the most out of your monetary information, but simple visuals will do half of the explaining for you.
 That said, let's get started.

 What Are Financial Graphs?

 Financial graphs and charts are visual tools that allow companies to monitor various performance metrics in areas such as liquidity, budgets, expenses, cash flow, and others.
 By doing so, they can successfully manage risks to ensure healthy finances and steady growth.